George Orwell: Social interactions

 Orwell was noted for very close and enduring friendships with a few friends, but these were generally people with a similar background or with a similar level of literary ability.
 Ungregarious, he was out of place in a crowd and his discomfort was exacerbated when he was outside his own class.
 Though representing himself as a spokesman for the common man, he often appeared out of place with real working people.
 His brother-in-law Humphrey Dakin, a "Hail fellow, well met" type, who took him to a local pub in Leeds, said that he was told by the landlord: "Don't bring that bugger in here again."
 Adrian Fierz commented "He wasn't interested in racing or greyhounds or pub crawling or shove ha'penny.
 He just did not have much in common with people who did not share his intellectual interests."
 Awkwardness attended many of his encounters with working-class representatives, as with Pollitt and McNair, but his courtesy and good manners were often commented on.
 Jack Common observed on meeting him for the first time, "Right away manners, and more than manners—breeding—showed through."

 In his tramping days, he did domestic work for a time.
 His extreme politeness was recalled by a member of the family he worked for; she declared that the family referred to him as "Laurel" after the film comedian.
 With his gangling figure and awkwardness, Orwell's friends often saw him as a figure of fun.
 Geoffrey Gorer commented "He was awfully likely to knock things off tables, trip over things.
 I mean, he was a gangling, physically badly co-ordinated young man.
 I think his feeling [was] that even the inanimate world was against him."
-When he shared a flat with Heppenstall and Sayer, he was treated in a patronising manner by the younger men.
 At the BBC in the 1940s, "everybody would pull his leg" and Spender described him as having real entertainment value "like, as I say, watching a Charlie Chaplin movie".
 A friend of Eileen's reminisced about her tolerance and humour, often at Orwell's expense.